 Welcome to Hopkins!
-All international students admitted to eligible degree programs within the Johns Hopkins University Schools will be issued I-20 Certificates of Eligibility for F-1 student status unless the student is financially sponsored by a government or international organization that requires the student to be in J-1 status.
-For more information, please take a look at our student pre-arrival guide.
+All international students admitted to eligible degree programs within the Johns Hopkins University schools will be issued an I-20 Certificate of Eligibility for F-1 student status (unless the student is financially sponsored by a government or international organization that requires the student to be in J-1 status).

 Preparing Your Documentation

-In order to complete the New Student Request Form in our iHopkins system, you will need the following documents.
+In order to complete the New International Student Form in iHopkins (the OIS database system), you will need the following documents:

 - Funding from Johns Hopkins

-This information is updated each year once projected tuition rates and estimated expenses are made available which is typically in mid-March.
+This information is updated each year, around mid-March, once projected tuition rates and estimated expenses are made available.

-- Living Expenses are based on the number of months in the Academic Calendar for each specific Academic Program.
+- Estimated living expenses are based on the number of months in the academic calendar for each specific academic program.